RapidEdwin08/sijl/README.md

 1- Use [lzdoom-sijl.sh] Menu driven Script to assist with [sh/diff] files placement.
 2- **Compile/Install [lzdoom] from [RetroPie-Setup]:**
 0ptional Packages -> Ports -> lzdoom -> *INSTALL FROM SOURCE*
-When Compiled from Source [lzdoom.ini] will always populate your Selected Joy Pad Bindings by *Default*
+When Compiled from Source [lzdoom.ini] will populate your Selected Joy Pad Bindings by *Default*

 # Installation
 Can be ran from retropiemenu: